 If you are looking for a Baltimore sexual harassment attorney, contact Smithey Law Group LLC.
 We are sensitive to the issues victims of sexual harassment have to contend with.
 The stress of working in a hostile environment can lead to physical and mental issues, as well as affect your job.
 You should not have to deal with that, and you certainly don’t have to do it alone.

 We also handle other types of employment legal matters cases, including:

-Contact our Baltimore sexual harassment and abuse lawyer at Smithey Law Group, LLC to schedule a consultation to discuss your situation.
+Contact our Baltimore sexual harassment and abuse attorney at Smithey Law Group LLC to schedule a consultation to discuss your situation.